 Moreover, with news reports of doctors being fooled by scammers on the internet or politicians being caught in precarious situations, we can’t assume that being excellent at your job means that you’re able to control yourself in the matters of love (and lust).

-Lately, there are many studies that show that having a high level of logical intelligence could mean you’re less likely to have the same level of emotional intelligence.
+Lately, many studies show that having a high level of logical intelligence could mean you’re less likely to have the same level of emotional intelligence.

 Much like if you’re driving a car, you may have a blind spot when it comes to certain subjects or people.

 When you’re the smartest person in the room and you know the answers to everything, it’s easy to feel overly confident when it comes to most things.
-When “average” people make mistakes, we build character.
+However, when “ordinary” people make mistakes, we build character.

 Building character increases many positive attributes, including empathy and a greater understanding of situations as they arise.

 If making mistakes doesn’t happen to you often, you’re more willing to do foolish actions as you believe the outcome will be in your favor.
-When we struggle through job applications and school tests, smart people often zoom past us to the gold.
-Eventually though, life hands all of us lemons, even to overly-intelligent people.
+Smart people often zoom past us to the gold when we struggle through job applications and school tests.
+Eventually, though, life hands all of us lemons, even to overly-intelligent people.

-Even if smart people “know better”, sometimes it’s more important to be accepted in a group setting rather than going against the norm.
-If a highly intelligent person can see problems a mile away, but chooses not to say anything, they may feel some twinge of regret.
+Even if smart people “know better,” sometimes it’s more important to be accepted in a group setting rather than going against the norm, even if it means acting dumb.
+If a knowledgeable person can see problems a mile away but chooses not to say anything, they may feel some twinge of regret.

-However, perhaps one of the most important takeaways in that moment is to be accepted among their peers, or even their superiors.
+However, perhaps one of the most important takeaways at that moment is to be accepted among their peers or even their superiors.
 Contradicting the norm (even if the norm is wrong and they know it’s wrong) can be incredibly difficult to do in some social situations, depending on the circumstance.
-Which begs the questions: Would you rather be always right or be well-liked?
+This begs the question: Would you rather always be right or be well-liked?

 If you think of the smartest person from your days in school, who do you think of?
 Did they tend to be the “nerd”?